Are you a travel enthusiast new parent who can’t wait to take your little one outside and experience the world together?

-Boiled eggs, cheese cubes, grapes, breadsticks, and crackers are all good options.
+Boiled eggs, cheese cubes, grapes, breadsticks, and crackers are good options.
 You are welcome to bring formula, juice, or even breast milk.

 TSA (Transportation Security Administration) allows parents to bring these items as a carry-on.

 You have to screen them separately.
-So pack enough to keep your baby full in case of delayed flights, gridlocked streets, or any unforeseen circumstances.
+So pack enough to keep your baby full in case of delayed flights, gridlocked streets, or unforeseen circumstances.